Vretu-Dev/UsefulHints/README.md

 ![downloads](https://img.shields.io/github/downloads/Vretu-Dev/UsefulHints/total)

 ### Features:
-- Show how much time is left on SCP268
+- How much time is left on SCP268
-- Set SCP268 Duration Time
+- Set SCP268 duration Time
+- SCP2176 lockdown time
-- Show when you will look at the face SCP096
+- Announcement when you look at the face of SCP096
-- Show the SCP2176 length lockdown
-- Shows how many times the Jailbird charge has been used
+- Hint how many times the Jailbird charge has been used
+- Summary of the game
+- Kill counter

 Minimum Exiled Version: 8.9.8